Safety of alternative and renewable energy technologies | Natural Hazards Research Australia

 Project status

-The purpose of this project is to understand the risks related to fire propagation within and between stationary Battery Energy Storage Systems (BESS) due to external factors to aid in the prevention of injuries to people and minimisation of damage to buildings, infrastructure and the environment.
+This project will gain an understanding of fire risks within and between stationary battery energy storage systems (BESS) caused by external factors to prevent injuries to people and reduce the damage to buildings, infrastructure and the environment.

 Project details